ryanorendorff/functional-linear-algebra-talk/src/FormalizingLinearAlgebraAlgorithms.lagda.md

 -->

-We cna define equivalent forms of a linear equation
+We can define equivalent forms of a linear equation
 ---------------------------------------------------

 We had defined our step function as